CirroBuild/FrostiDocs/docs/reference/sql/create-table.md

 - [symbol](/docs/concept/symbol/) reference for using the `symbol` data type

 This example will create a table without a designated timestamp and does not have a partitioning strategy applied.
-New records may be ingested which have timestamp values out of order.

 ```questdb-sql title="Basic example"
 CREATE TABLE
 my_table(symb SYMBOL, price DOUBLE, ts TIMESTAMP, s STRING);
 ```

 The same table can be created and a designated timestamp may be specified.
-Tables with designated timestamps enforce that new timestamp values appear in chronological order.
+New records with timestamps which are out-of-order (O3) chronologically will be ordered at the point of ingestion.
+Configuring how the system handles ingestion of O3 records is done via [O3 hysteresis](/docs/guides/hysteresis/) configuration.

 ```questdb-sql title="Adding a designated timestamp"
 CREATE TABLE